 Show your gratitude.
 If you get ONE thing out of this blog post, make sure you thank your people over and over again.
 Do it privately.
 Do it publicly.
 Do it through every avenue you possibly can.
-Remember, your parish gave up something up to give to your parish.
+Remember, your parishioner gave up something to give to your parish.
 That’s a big deal!

 You can’t possibly express all of the gratitude you need to by yourself.
 So utilize your team to help you write notes, send emails and letters, make calls, etc. Not only is this a great demonstration of humility and appreciation to your donors, but it’s also a great way to get them involved in your next capital campaign!